dkipog-lumen/just-stuff/README.md

 # just-stuff
-stuff fro the Dev class nothing important.
+stuff for the Dev class nothing important.